temporalio/edu-errstrat-python-code/exercises/handling-errors/READEME.md

 cause the Activity to fail.
 However, this unless this Activity is specified as non-retryable, it will retry according to the Retry Policy.
 To have an Activity fail when an `ApplicationError` is raised, set it as non-retryable.
-Any other exception that is raised in Python is automatically converted to an `ActivityFailure` upon being raised.
+Any other exception that is raised in a Python activity is automatically converted to an `ApplicationError` upon being raised.

 1. Open the `shared.py` file and familiarize yourself with the custom errors and